 Being a pet owner is not all fun and games.
 Many decisions need to be made that will shape the life of your pet.
 An important decision is whether or not to have your pet spayed or neutered.

 Spaying is the term used to describe the surgical procedure involving the removal of a female animal's ovaries and uterus (ovariohysterectomy) and neutering describes the castration of a male animal.
-Because of the numerous health and behavioral benefits associated with spaying and neutering, we at the Western PA Humane Society strongly encourage pet owners to have this procedure performed on their pets.
+Because of the numerous health and behavioral benefits associated with spaying and neutering, we at Humane Animal Rescue strongly encourage pet owners to have this procedure performed on their pets.
 Listed below are just a few benefits: